-(b) (c) (d) (e) (f) (g) (h) Service Relationship to Enter direct Did service provider Did indirect compensation Enter total indirect Did the service Code(s) employer, employee organization, or person known to be a party-in-interest by the plan.
-If none, receive indirect compensation? (sources other than plan or plan sponsor) include eligible indirect compensation, for which the plan received the required disclosures? compensation received by service provider excluding eligible indirect compensation for which you answered "Yes" to element (f).
-If none, enter -0 formula instead of an amount or estimated amount?
-35 50 56 EMPLOYER 55997 Yes 🗌 No  Yes 🗌 No 🗌 Yes 🗌 No 🗍
+(b) (c) (d) (e) (f) (g) (h) Service Code(s) Relationship to employer, employee organization, or person known to be a party-in-interest Enter direct compensation paid by the plan.
+If none, Did service provider receive indirect compensation? (sources other than plan or plan sponsor) Did indirect compensation include eligible indirect compensation, for which the plan received the required disclosures?
+Enter total indirect Did the service provider give you a formula instead of an amount or estimated amount?
+10 50 NONE 61000 Yes 🗌 No  Yes 🗌 No 🗌 Yes No